Keep Your Hands Off Eizouken!: Anime

 The anime series received widespread critical acclaim.
 During its airing in Japan, the series won one of the four monthly Galaxy Awards for March, becoming one of the candidates the association's yearly Galaxy Awards.

 Following the conclusion of the series, Keep Your Hands Off Eizouken! received extensive positive reviews as one of the best Japanese animated series of both the season and the year at large.
 Both The New York Times and The New Yorker highlighted the series as one of the best television shows of 2020, with The New York Times naming it to their "Best TV Shows of 2020" and "Best International Shows of 2020" lists, and The New Yorker identifying it as one of the Best TV Shows of 2020.
 Singer-songwriter Elvis Costello identified it as a personal favorite in a 2021 featured article in The Guardian.

 The series was awarded the Grand Prize for Television Animation at the 2021 Tokyo Anime Awards Festival, and won the animation division's Grand Prize of the 24th Japan Media Arts Festival.

-The series received nominations in 10 categories in the 2021 Crunchyroll Anime Awards and won for Director of the Year and Best Animation.
+The series was nominated in ten categories including Anime of the Year at the 5th Crunchyroll Anime Awards, and won two for Best Animation and Best Director (Masaaki Yuasa).

-At the 2021 Anime Awards Brazil, an event presented in cooperation with Brazilian entertainment website Omelete, the series received nominations in 9 categories and won 7, including Anime of the Year, Best Director, Best Screenwriter, and Best Animation.
+At the 2021 Anime Awards Brazil, an event presented in cooperation with Brazilian entertainment website Omelete, the series received nominations in ten categories and won 7, including Anime of the Year, Best Director, Best Screenwriter, and Best Animation.